 They’re super easy to make with parchment paper, low carb chocolate ingredients and some of your favorite low carb foods as toppings (I’ll share my picks below!).

-They’re the most colorfully adorable way to enjoy a sweet treat — perfect for get togethers, holiday gifts and your own low carb desserts stash!
+They’re the most colorfully adorable way to enjoy low carb sweet snacks — perfect for get togethers, holiday gifts and your own low carb desserts stash!
 I keep a baggie of this low carb dark chocolate in the freezer so I’m not tempted by sugar filled junk.

 Let’s do this low carb dark chocolate thing!

 Low carb dark chocolate is so easy to make!!